NethermindEth/el-node-spec/legacy/docs/graft/config.md

 ### Initialize configuration

-To initialize the configuration file in the current directory and the Eigen Layer folder in the Grafana instance run the following command:
+To initialize the configuration file in the current directory and the EigenLayer folder in the Grafana instance run the following command:

 ```shell
 graft init
 ```

-After running this command, the `graft.yml` file will be created in the current directory and the Eigen Layer folder will be created in the Grafana instance.
+After running this command, the `graft.yml` file will be created in the current directory and the EigenLayer folder will be created in the Grafana instance.

 ### Configuration diff